ioquatix/hypercube2/README.md

 # Hypercube²

+**This design is a work in progress and is not complete.
+However, I intend to finish this in 2018.**

 This printer is based on the Hypercube and Hypercube Evolved printer designs, but re-implemented entirely using OpenSCAD so that it is fully parametric and easy to extend/modify.

 ![3D render of printer](printer.png)